 About Azeez Bakare

 Azeez Bakare is a 3D Artist, Photographer, and Videographer who helps firms, agencies, developers, and solopreneurs translate their ideas into high-quality visualization.
-Spending over 7 years in the industry, Azeez knows that quality in visualization matters.
+Spending over 7 years in the industry, Azeez knows that quality in creating photorealistic interior renderings matters.
 Azeez secured a lead role at top Architecture/Engineering firm, HOK, and 3D visualist position with emmy-award winning agency, DBOX.